 If you’ve been wanting to introduce zero-waste products into your home, now is the perfect time to take the plunge.
-This month is Plastic Free July, and it’s a great starting point to swap out the plastic products you use most often.

 There’s over 300 million tons of plastic used globally every year, and 50 percent of that is for single-use purposes, according to Plastic Oceans International.
 These single-use plastic items are only used for moments, yet they can last on Earth for hundreds of years, turning into microplastics that never fully decompose.
 Plus, more than eight million tons of that plastic ends up in the ocean every year.

 But, you can do your part.
 From plastic wrap to toothbrushes, there are plastic-free alternatives to the products you most often use throughout your home.
 And these simple swaps can help reduce global plastic pollution in the long run.

 Plus, when there’s plenty of sustainable companies to shop, like By Humankind, Public Goods, Blueland, Stasher, Hydro Flask and Baggu, buying Earth-friendly products is easier and more accessible than ever.

 To start reducing your plastic footprint at home, we’ve rounded up 15 of the best items to buy online to live plastic-free this month and beyond.